 This ensures you receive treatment from a qualified laser technician who has the highest level of formal training – keeping your skin safe, while also reaping the incredible visible results.

 Advances in technology mean that our lasers can safely treat all skin phototypes, from light to dark.
-For lighter skin phototypes we use GentleLase Candela, which is a 755 nanometre laser that directly targets the melanin within the skin and gives very successful results.
+For lighter skin phototypes we use GentleLase Candela, which is a 755 nanometre laser that directly targets the melanin within the skin and gives very successful results in the removal of unwanted hair.

 For darker skin phototypes we use the CandelaYAG, which is a 1064 nanometre laser that penetrates a little bit deeper into the skin, targeting the blood supply to the follicle and treating darker skin types far more safely.